bellingcat/tiktok-hashtag-analysis/README.md

 <img width="488" alt="Screenshot 2022-02-25 at 19 21 44" src="https://user-images.githubusercontent.com/72805812/155767522-94bd3774-60eb-45fc-8129-b2abc59c6089.png">

-<code>data</code> folder contains all the downloaded data as shown in the pic above.
+<code>data</code> folder contains all the downloaded data as shown in the picture above.
 1. the <code>log</code> folder contains log.json which records the total number of downloaded posts and videos for the hashtags against the time stamp of when the script is run.
 2. the <code>ids</code> folder contains two files <code>post_ids.json</code> and <code>video_ids.json</code> that records the ids of the downloaded posts and videos for each hashtag.
 3. Each hashtag has a folder with two subfolders <code>posts</code> and <code>videos</code> that store posts and videos respectively.
 The posts are stored in the <code>data.json</code> file in the <code>posts</code> folder, and videos are stored as the <code>.mp4</code> files in the <code>videos</code> folder.